 With the PG800 you get access to a variety of editing parameters including oscillator pitch control, tuning, waveform selection (sawtooth, pulse, square, noise), a mixer between oscillator 1 and 2, a non resonant high-pass filter and resonant low-pass filter, 1 LFO (sine, square or random) which can be routed to various destinations including filter and osc pitch, polarity and dynamics toggles, key follow, 2 ADSR envelope generators (each with key follow), 3 levels of cross modulation/sync and of course the classic Roland chorus effect (3 adjustable levels).

-Probably due to the rarity (and expense) of the PG800 and/or the specific “sound” of this synth, most people never bother to dabble with the JX-10 — a blessing in disguise really, which has kept its price low on the second-hand market, even though this was once Roland’s flagship (and last) analog synthesizer.
+Probably due to the rarity (and expense) of the PG800, a lot of people may not have had the chance to dabble with the JX-10 — a blessing in disguise really, which has kept its prices lower on the second-hand market, even though this was once Roland’s flagship (and last) fully analog synthesizer.

 I myself was lucky enough to pick up a JX-10 + PG800 controller for a decent price, and the first thing that struck me about the synth was its impressive size and weight.
 This thing is built like a tank and made to last, heavy, and takes up a lot of room due to 76-note keyboard.

-The presets are certainly dated sounding, some of them trying to emulate a Yamaha DX7 FM even, but they also give a hint at the synthesis power under the hood.
+Many presets have an 80s-type sound, but they also give a hint at the synthesis power under the hood.
 With the PG800 controller, initializing a patch and starting from scratch is easy, and gives you access to build from the ground up.
 This is where things can get interesting, sonically speaking.

-The overall sound of the JX-10, its filters and envelopes has often been described online as “soft”, “muted”, having a “digital sheen” and “slow”.
+The overall sound of the JX-10, its filters and envelopes has often been described online as “soft”, “muted”, or having a “sheen”.
 Personally, I accept each synth has its own personality and if those qualities are integral to a synth’s sound, so be it — I don’t find them to be detriments, just character traits.

-Nonetheless, there are also some caveats: the JX-10 has notoriously poor factory MIDI/sysex capabilities which can be frustrating if you’re trying to integrate it into a home studio.
+Nonetheless, there are also some caveats: the JX-10 has limited factory MIDI/sysex capabilities if you’re trying to integrate it into a home studio.
 That said, there are aftermarket upgrades to make the JX-10 fully MIDI operational (such as Colin Fraser’s ROM) and the even more exciting JX10 ePROM and voice board OS upgrade from Fred Vecoven, which adds an arpeggiator, extra LFOs, new (snappy!) envelopes, adjustable pulsewidth modulation (coming soon via daughterboard) and many other features and enhancements.

-Even though current market value of this synth is a bargain, that may change.
+Even though current market value of this synth is quite affordable, that may change.
 With new aftermarket ePROM upgrades from Fred Vercoven, the true power of the JX-10 is being unlocked and enhanced, which could certainly makes this a hot item for many synth enthusiasts down the road.

 |Interface||42 buttons, 1 keypad, 6 sliders, 1 pitch bender, 1 memory card slot|